austin020269/Kickstarter_data_analysis/README.md

 ### Analysis of Outcomes Based on Goals
-Because we were specifically interested in the plays subcategory, we used a COUNTIFS() function to calculate play outcomes based on goals for 12 categories (???????) from $0 to $50,000 (see table below).
-We filtered our data on outcomes, goals and the “plays” subcategory as shown below.
+Because we were specifically interested in the plays subcategory, we used a COUNTIFS() function to calculate play outcomes based on goals for 12 categories from $0 to $50,000 as shown in the table below.
+In this table, we filtered our data on outcomes, goals and the “plays” subcategory using our COUNTIFS() function.

 =COUNTIFS(Kickstarter!$F:$F,"successful",Kickstarter!$D:$D, "<1000",Kickstarter!$R:$R,"plays")